kiouku/interview-sheet/DataStructures.md

 * Similar to hash tables.
 Fast insertions and look ups.
 * Much more space efficients than hash tables.
 * Does not store the data and hence deletions are not allowed.
 * Small false positive probability.
 It might indicate that something is inserted in the filter when it was　never　inserted.
 This　happens when all the bits.
-For all the hash functions of a particle input x are set to 1 by insertions of other objects.
+For all the hash functions of a particulra input x are set to 1 by insertions of other objects.
 * Usages: early spellcheckers, list of forbidden passwords, networks routers (Limited space) keep a list of host.

 ### Implementation